chenxm2/TTNavigationController/README.md

- TTNavigationController is subClass of UINavigationController it provide that:
+ TTNavigationController is subClass of UINavigationController it provide that:<br/>
- 1、left screenedgepangesturere to pop controller 2、custom the navigationBar appearance by realize TTViewControllerNavigationAppearanceProtocol 3、custom the push and pop animatedTransition by realize TTViewControllerNavigationTransitionProtocol
+ 1、left screenedgepangesturere to pop controller<br/>
+ 2、custom the navigationBar appearance by realize TTViewControllerNavigationAppearanceProtocol<br/>
+ 3、custom the push and pop animatedTransition by realize TTViewControllerNavigationTransitionProtocol<br/>

- suggestion:
+ suggestion:<br/>
  the TTNavigationController very suitable for create a new app. if your app is exist, it also work. if you have a app. in app, most scheme of the navigationBar appearance and the animatedTransition is same. you can use the UIViewController+TTNavigation and change